Doctorate in Sacred Theology with a Specialization in Marriage and Family (S.T.D.)

 The dissertation should demonstrate maturity of theological judgment based on advanced graduate study.
 It should give evidence of research skills commensurate with advanced study, ability to perform independent scientific work, and mastery of the candidate's chosen field of study.
 The dissertation should be of sufficient quality to constitute a genuine contribution to that field of study and to warrant publication.
 The dissertation should be 175 to 300 pages in length.

 Defense of the Dissertation

 After acceptance of the dissertation by the dissertation director and readers, the student must defend the dissertation in an oral examination of at least two hours.
-The student will begin with a twenty-minute presentation of his dissertation.
+The student will begin with a fifteen-minute presentation of his dissertation.
 At the end of the defense, both the written dissertation and the oral examination will be graded.
 A vote will be taken in secret and supervised by the chairman of the examining committee.
 The final grade is the average of the grades submitted by each board member.
 If a candidate fails the oral examination, he must obtain permission from the Provost/Dean to repeat the examination.
 A candidate will not be permitted to retake the examination until at least one semester, or an equivalent period of time, has elapsed since the date of the failure.
 If the student fails a second time, he or she ceases to be a candidate for the S.T.D. degree.

 This degree program requires two semesters of full-time study in residence.
 The completed dissertation must be defended within five years of the date the student enters the S.T.D. program at the Institute.
 If a student is unable to defend the dissertation within five years, the student may petition the Provost/Dean for a one-year extension.
 If a student fails to defend the dissertation within this period, he or she ceases to be a candidate for the S.T.D.
 In all cases, total tuition payments for the degree must equal at least the cost of two full-time semesters.